urho3d/urho3d/Readme.txt

 the build options to their default values is by clearing the CMake cache by calling cmake_clean.bat or cmake_clean.sh.

-With the exception of these two build options on Windows platform: ENABLE_64BIT and USE_MKLINK.
-Because they are used as both batch option and build option.
-On the batch side, unfortunately, they must always be passed to supply a non- default value.

 History
 -------